-American Railroad Construction in the Nineteenth Century: From City of Bridgeport v.
+7Bridgeport, Connecticut, sought to repudiate on just such a theory as early as 1840.
+For the story, see Charles A. Heckman, Establishing the Basis for Local Financing of American Railroad Construction in the Nineteenth Century: From City of Bridgeport v.
 The Housatonic Railroad Company to Gelpcke v.
 City of Dubuque, 32 Am.
-J. LEGAL HIST.
+J. Legal Hist.
 236 (1988).

-&lt;sup>8 John A. Dove, Financial Markets, Fiscal Constraints, and Municipal Debt: Lessons and Evidence from the Panic of 1873, 10 J. INST.
+8John A. Dove, Financial Markets, Fiscal Constraints, and Municipal Debt: Lessons and Evidence from the Panic of 1873, 10 J. INST.
 ECON.
 71 (2014).

-See, e.g., MICHAEL A. ROSS, JUSTICE OF SHATTERED DREAMS: SAMUEL FREEMAN MILLER AND THE SUPREME COURT DURING THE CIVIL WAR ERA 22-24 (2003) (telling the story of Keokuk, Iowa, whose leaders thought it could "eclipse both Chicago and St. Louis" as a gateway to the West).
+9See, e.g., Michael A. Ross, Justice of Shattered Dreams: Samuel Freeman Miller and the Supreme Court during the Civil War Era 22-24 (2003) (telling the story of Keokuk, Iowa, whose leaders thought it could "eclipse both Chicago and St. Louis" as a gateway to the West).

-the likes of Chase, Waite, and Fuller presided over the Court.
+out a firm grounding in their doctrinal or historical context.
+A happy century in the municipal debt markets has obscured the bond cases' analytical structure.
+Much has changed since the likes of Chase, Waite, and Fuller presided over the Court.
 Their procedural world is unfamiliar and their prose hard to parse.